 Vistara CCO Sanjiv Kapoor resigns, CSO Kannan to take over

-Vistara's chief commercial officer Sanjiv Kapoor has put in his papers and is set to leave the airline on December 31, nearly four years of his boarding the Tata-SIA joint venture carrier.
+Vistara's chief commercial officer Sanjiv Kapoor has put in his papers and set to leave the airline on December 31, nearly after three years of his boarding the Tata-SIA joint venture carrier.
 In a statement to PTI, Vistara said Kapoor has resigned due to personal reasons.

 Kapoor joined Vistara as its chief strategy and the commercial officer in March 2016 after quitting his then airline SpiceJet, following the change of ownership at the airline to Ajay Singh from Kalanithi Maran in January 2016.
 At Vistara, he was made responsible for managing a wide portfolio of airline's commercial and planning functions, including strategy development, network planning, pricing and revenue management, sales & distribution, product development, branding, marketing, and customer experience.